shivatmax/web3cli/README.md

 - **Model Selection Improvements** - Simplified model selection and provider detection
 - **MetaMask Error Handling Utility** - Added support for better MetaMask error handling

+See the [CHANGELOG.md](CHANGELOG.md) for a full history of changes.

 ## Future Plans

 1. **Formal Verification Integration** - Connect with formal verification tools for critical contracts